-Figure 4.5 shows the trend line graph of cash flow from financing activities.
+Figure 4 shows the trend line graph of cash flow from financing activities.
 On this graph the trend of cash flow is in negative with fluctuation.
 This trend line shows the cash outflow is in increasing trend at the beginning two fiscal year.
-The cash outflow first to send year is 0 and at the last two years its flow is negative.
+The cash outflow second to fourth year is highly negative trend and at the last year its flow is negative but in increasing rate.

 4.4.
-Net Cash Flow Analysis
+Net cash flow analysis